danieljprice/splash/docs/main.rst

    enter number of pixels along x axis ([1:10000], default=200):1000

-then, to plot the figure to file instead of the screen, we simply choose a different PGPLOT device at the prompt:
+then, to plot the figure to file instead of the screen, we simply choose a different device at the prompt:

 ::